ericeoeur/ericeoeur.github.io/strengthstr2/README.md

 I can add any type of workout that I want

 #### acceptance criteria
--ability to add custom workout including workout name, reps, weight, and sets.
+- ability to add custom workout including workout name, reps, weight, and sets.

 ## as a user I want